How much does a conservatory cost? Here's what to expect if you're taking the plunge

 Using this calculator, you'll be able to work out exactly how much does a conservatory cost based on what you want your extension to look like.

-What type of conservatory is cheapest?
+Which type of conservatory is cheapest?

 The most cost-effective style of conservatory is a lean-to conservatory.
 These have simple, rectangular designs and require less materials than Victorian and Edwardian style conservatories.
 A lean-to conservatory can range in price from £8,000 to £17,000, depending on the size and the roofing and frame materials you opt for.

-'For properties where space is limited, or where there is space under the eaves, like a bungalow, then a lean-to conservatory is a practical and stylish way to extend a property', says Ryan from Thames Valley Window Company.
+'For properties where space is limited, or where there is space under the eaves, like a bungalow, then a lean-to conservatory is a practical and stylish way to extend a property,' says Ryan from Thames Valley Window Company.
 'Its versatile design is ideal for matching the style and dimensions of any home.'

 Victorian and Edwardian style conservatories require higher budgets.
 From ConservatoryLand, these types of conservatories will cost roughly: